whatsoever025/project_2/README.md

 ## TEXT_SUMMARIZATION

-A lightweight and extensible **Abstractive Text Summarization** project powered by pretrained transformer models and a clean, interactive UI.
+A lightweight and extensible **Abstractive Text Summarization** project powered by pretrained transformer models and an interactive UI.

 ---